sfu-bigdata/bd-glossary/Glossary.md

 A collection of items under consideration. [^47] [#data-analysis](#data-analysis) [#lesson-04](#lesson-04)

+### Predictions

+Predictions are the output of an algorithm after being trained on a historical dataset and applied to new data.
+This is used to forecast the probability of a particular outcome, such as customer churn in the next 30 days. [#EmergeTech](#EmergeTech)

 ### Predictive Analytics

 A process for analyzing current [data](#data) to determine future events or other unknowns.
 Related to [descriptive](#descriptive-analytics) and [prescriptive analytics](#prescriptive-analytics), it draws on techniques from [data mining](#data-mining), modelling, [machine learning](#machine-learning) and statistics.[^3],[^28]